 Parking Attendants are not authorised to annul Penalty Claims and their salary does not depend on the amount of Penalty Claims issued.
-Clients may submit objections in respect of the applied penalty within 14 days from the date the penalty claim was issued by filling a complaint form at EP’s webpage.
-Not submitting objections within that time will be considered as an acceptance of the duty to pay the penalty mentioned.
-If the penalty payment is not paid within the due date, the collection of the penalty payment as well as the expenses related to the late payment will be transferred to the authorised dept collection company.EP’s activity originates from local legislation.
-The service model offered by us has gone through thorough and impartial legislative close study to assure the adequacy with the legislation acts in all our general actions.
+Clients may submit objections in respect of the applied penalty within 7 days from the date the penalty claim was issued by filling a complaint form at EuroPark webpage.
+If the contractual penalty is not paid in time, EuroPark has the right to transfer the further processing of the claim to a third party, turn to a court and publish the details of the claim (debt) in the payment default register.
+In its activity, EuroPark follows the local legislation.
+The service model offered by us has undergone a thorough and impartial legal analysis to ensure the compliance of the general terms and conditions used in our activity with all legislative acts.

 A contract is an agreement between two or more parties who both promise to perform or not to perform something.
 A contract is considered concluded when both parties have expressed their intention through action, among other things, that indicate such intention.
 This means that a contract is concluded not only when a person signs a written contract but also when a client parks a vehicle in a fee-paying parking area after having had reasonable opportunity to read the contract responsibilities at the entrance.
 When a client parks a car, he/she agrees to be legally bound, and the contract is deemed to have been concluded from this moment.

-The terms and conditions of the contract available on the information board are considered standard terms (terms that have been developed to be used in standard contracts or terms that the parties have not separately negotiated for some other reason).
-EP uses standard terms and conditions because the company has to conclude a large amount of parking contracts and negotiating the terms with each client is not possible.
-The standard terms and conditions form a part of the contract if a party to a contract using these terms and conditions (EuroPark) has clearly referred to them before concluding the contract and the other party (client) has had an opportunity to be aware of their contents.
-This is why the contract terms and conditions are displayed at our car park entrances so that each client can understand the nature of the contract or its terms.
-If a client does not agree with these terms, he/she has the option not to park his/her car in our car park.
+The terms and conditions of the contract shown on the information board are to be considered standard terms and conditions (terms and conditions that have been developed to be used in standard contracts or terms and conditions that the parties have not separately negotiated for some other reason).
+EuroPark uses standard terms and conditions because the company must conclude a large amount of parking contracts and negotiating the terms and conditions with each client is not possible.
+The standard terms and conditions form a part of the contract if a party to a contract using these terms and conditions (EuroPark) has clearly referred to them before concluding the contract and the other party (client) has had an opportunity to learn its contents.
+The contract terms and conditions together with a reference to standard terms and conditions and/or a reference, where it is possible to read the standard terms and conditions are displayed on the respective information board at the entrances to our parking lots.
+If a client does not agree with these terms and conditions, he/she has the possibility not to park his/her car and leave the parking area.

-Parking can be organised by a local government or private person depending on the ownership of the property used as a car park.
-An owner of an immoveable has the right to hold, use, and dispose of it as he/she sees fit.
-The right to use an immoveable includes, for example, providing parking services, and the right of disposal of immovable allows for it to be rented out so that a third person can provide parking services on this land.
-EP has concluded rental contracts with the landowners and offers parking services there with their consent.
+Parking can be organised by a local government or private person depending on the ownership of the immovable used as a park lot.
+An owner of an immoveable has the right to possess, use, and dispose of a thing owned at his/her own discretion.
+The right to use an immoveable includes, for example, providing parking services, and the right of disposal of immovable allows for it to be rented out so that a third person can provide parking services and the right to dispose of the immovable enables to sublease the immovable so that a third party can provide parking services on this land.
+EuroPark has concluded various contracts of use with the owners of the immovable and provides parking services there with their consent.